pqrkchqps/diehard-dot-fund-school/guides/decision_making_protocols.md

 4.5 Some decisions require 100% agreement and 100% participation, e.g. purchasing land, approving documents such as this one.

 4.6 A member absent from a meeting is expected to read the meeting minutes and may request to revisit an agenda item at the next meeting.
-Members not present at a meeting are still expected to participate in the online decision-making process via Loomio.
+Members not present at a meeting are still expected to participate in the online decision-making process via Diehard.Fund.

 4.7 Past decisions can only be reopened at a meeting, by the agreement of 50% of members.

 Do you have a decision-making protocol you want to share here?
-[Get in touch](https://www.loomio.org/contact).
+[Get in touch](https://www.diehard.fund/contact).